Moses did not sit in the laundry basket. The above photo was staged.

 We are serious about water conservation

 Practice organic gardening methods by contributing all fruit and vegetable matter to our compost pile for use in our garden; and we take meat scraps to the far woods for the critters.

 We recycle our granola, fruit and bacon grease to make suet for our birds.

 We pamper our trees since the farm has large 90-year-old deciduous trees that shade the Inn during summer, and allow sun to warm the Inn during winter.
 The stately pecan trees, over 100 feet in height, were planted by the Innkeeper’s own parents.

 Raise our own berries, pecans and fruits organically; therefore they are never sprayed and we only fertilize with natural organic matter.

 Pest control is achieved without chemicals and by use of natural agents like boric acid and natural insecticidal soap sprays for plants.

 Our favorite, most celebrated, (tax deductible since we are a farm) organic pest control measure was Moses, resident feline of Big Mill.
 Moses cashed in one of her lives and is now resting on the farm.
-But Raisin is here and we have high hopes for her mousing talents.
+But Raisin and Effie are here and we have high hopes for their mousing talents.